Welcome to today's edition of the Rush 24-7 podcast.

 And so now they are going to use reconciliation.

-They are going to blow up the Senate rules, they're gonna nuke the Senate rules in order to get health care through the Senate.
+They're going to nuke the Senate rules in order to get health care through the Senate.

 They were all against doing this precise thing back in 2005 to confirm judges.

-They all of a sudden out of the blue wanted to require 60 votes to confirm judges because they didn't like Bush's appointments.
+They all of a sudden, out of the blue, wanted to require 60 votes to confirm judges because they didn't like Bush's appointments.

-Should we should we uh launch the nuclear option?
+Should we launch the nuclear option?

 And we're all set to do it.

-Bill Frist and these guys there weren't crazy about doing it, and then along to save the day came McCain and Lindsey Grahamnesty and the gang of 14, which was a bipartisan group, put together of 14 Senators to make sure that the nuclear option was not used to protect the sacred rules of the United States Senate.
+And then along to save the day came McCain and Lindsey Gramnesty and the gang of 14, which was a bipartisan group put together of 14 senators to make sure that the nuclear option was not used to protect the sacred rules of the United States Senate.

 And we have Hillary Clinton talking about how it's not efficient over here.